hmb2662/538project/README.md

 6. Run the Jupyter notebook 2:
    - With the CSV files obtained from Notebook 1, execute the cells in Notebook 2.
 Or you can use Notebook 2 directly with the provided CSV files (data updated on: Dec 5th, 2023)
-   - This Notebook will retuen 1 CSV file, wrangled
+   - This Notebook will return 1 CSV file, wrangled

 7. Run the Jupyter notebook 3:
    - With the previous CSV file, execute all the cells on Notebook 3.
 Or like before, you can use the provided CSV (data updated on: Dec 5th, 2023)